10 Steps on How to Plan a Road Trip! Ultimate Guide!

 Supporting Resources

-Next, think about the people, places, and things who may be able to assist you if you need it.
+Next, consider the people, places, and things that may be able to assist you if you need them.

-When it comes to people who may be a value-added resource during a road trip in a time of need, consider friends, relatives, and other loved ones.
-Likewise, consider public safety such as law enforcement, fire, and E.M.S.
+Consider friends, relatives, and other loved ones who may be a valuable resource during a road trip in a time of need.
+Likewise, consider public safety, such as law enforcement, fire, and E.M.S.

 Helpful locations can include hospitals, truck stops, and other areas that are typically safe, secure, and helpful.